-This six day trek has been slightly adapted and covers one of the most impressive sections of the Pyrenean high route through the Breche de Roland and on eastwards towards the Bielsa tunnel.
+This six day trek has been slightly adapted from the standard high route and covers one of the most impressive sections of the Pyrenees through the Breche de Roland and on eastwards towards the Bielsa tunnel.
 We have chosen this route in order to take in the Ordesa canyon and walk the Faja de las Flores, which is considered by many as one of the most spectacular footpaths in the world.
-With the vertical walls of Ordesa limestone dropping abruptly to your right, the views are truly unforgettable.
+With the vertical limestone walls of Ordesa dropping abruptly to your right, the views are truly unforgettable.
 This unique day’s walking culminates with a return to France via the dramatic Breche de Roland, before you drop down into the cirque of Gavarnie to rejoin the high route and continue eastwards.

-Price: 875€ pp. which includes 7 nights accommodation (2 nights hotel, 5 nights refuge), all breakfasts, dinners, and 5 picnics, 6 days guiding, transport to and from trek start and end points.
-Date: 20-27 July (confirmed, four places remaining) or 8-15 Sept or 15-22 Sept.
+Price: 875€ pp. which includes seven nights accommodation (two nights hotel, five nights refuge), all breakfasts, dinners, and five picnics, six days guiding, transport to and from trek start and end points.
+Date: 30 Aug - 6 Sept 2014.
 Contact to Book: Sian.

 From the refuge we head down to the Gavarnie Cirque via the Plateau de Bellevue (for a very nice view!).
 There are wonderful views of the Grande Cascade, the longest waterfall in Europe outside Norway, which tumbles some 420 metres down the cirque walls.
 Once in the cirque, with an optional walk to the foot of the waterfall, we climb steadily up towards the plateau de Pailla and the Espuguettes refuge using another fabulous ledge path.
 The views from this plateau are immense.